IntelPython/numba-dpex/docs/user_guides/debugging/stepping.rst

 .. note::

     Known issues:
-        - Debug of the first line of the kernel and functions works out twice.
+        - The first line of the kernel and functions is debugged twice.
 See :ref:`single_stepping`.

 ``step``
 --------